 In the meantime, since only the needed amount of data travels outside of the home to the vendor or manufacturer, unauthorized personal information is less likely to be shared.

 - Data Governance: Data Governance mitigates security risks by defining access to information.
 Data Governance describes the authority and control over managing data assets.
-Previously, as Jennifer Zaino noted, Data Governance described an IT centric service.
+Previously, Data Governance described an IT centric service.
 In the IoT world, Data Governance becomes more essential to every user.

 A typical house hold does not have an IT department, so Data Governance becomes the responsibility of the typical consumer.
 Consumer education on how to effectively govern individual data will become paramount.